clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 • RS4: These are chemically modified starches that withstand digestion.
 A well-known example is resistant dextrin, which stands out for its good solubility and easy processing.

 • RS5: Starch that is complexed with lipids.
-This form of starch forms complexes with fats, which further slows its digestion and affects its availability in the gut, allowing it to act as fiber and potentially support satiety.
+This form of starch forms complexes with fats, which further slows its digestion and affects its availability in the intestine, allowing it to function as fiber and contribute to satiety.

-Edubily resistant dextrin belongs to the RS4 group, making it a practical source of fiber.
+Resistant dextrin from Edubily belongs to the RS4 group, making it a practical source of fiber.

 How does resistant dextrin work in the body?